javidyousaf/GEOG5003M_ASSIGNMENT_1/README.md

 ## GEOG5003M Programming for Geographical Information Analysis
 ### Assignment 1

-This repository contains the completed practicals for GEOG5003M:
+This repository contains the completed practicals for GEOG5003M.
+The code can be accessed from the table below.

+There are mutiple versions of the agent/model scripts to show the changes, as the practicals progress, more clearly.

 1. Agent based Modelling
     1. [agent-based-modelling.py](src/agent-based-modelling/agent-based-modelling.py)
 1. Code shrinking I